cesanta/mongoose/docs/Options.md

 requested URI, then `document_root` is ignored.
 Insted, `file_or_directory_path` is used, which should be a full path name or a path relative to the web server's current working directory.
 Note that `uri_pattern`, as all mongoose patterns, is a prefix pattern.
+If `uri_patters` is a number, then it is treated as HTTP error code, and `file_or_directory_path` should be an URI to redirect to.
+Mongoose will issue `302` temporary redirect to the specified URI, appending two parameters:
+`?code=<http_error_code&orig_uri=<original_uri>`.

 This makes it possible to serve many directories outside from `document_root`, redirect all requests to scripts, and do other tricky things.
+Examples:

-For example, to redirect all accesses to `.doc` files to a special script, do:
+    # Redirect all accesses to `.doc` files to a special script

-    mongoose -url_rewrite_patterns **.doc$=/path/to/cgi-bin/handle_doc.cgi
+    mongoose -url_rewrites **.doc$=/path/to/cgi-bin/handle_doc.cgi

-Or, to imitate user home directories support, do:
+    # Implement user home directories support

-    mongoose -url_rewrite_patterns /~joe/=/home/joe/,/~bill=/home/bill/
+    mongoose -url_rewrites /~joe/=/home/joe/,/~bill=/home/bill/

+    # Redirect 404 errors to a specific error page
+    mongoose -url_rewrites 404=/cgi-bin/error.cgi

 Default: not set.